AurelieBayre/aurelieBayre.github.io/_posts/2017-12-28-improving.md

 This led me to ponder: what's the difference between UTF and Unicode?
 Well, [read this!!! by Rasmus](http://www.polylab.dk/utf8-vs-unicode.html).
 I'll sum it up as a way to memorize what I've understood.
 Unicode is a set, or a table, of references, with one reference for each character. what I call reference here is what is actually called "code point", hence the codePointAt() method.
 In the other hand, UTF is not a "thing" like a table, it is a process.
 It's an algorithm that calculate or rather convert 0 and 1 to a string of numbers (or the other way round depending on what you're doing).
-And this string is the Unicode String.
+And this string of numbers is the Unicode reference.

 To remember which is which: UTF stands for "Unicode *Transformation* Format".
 Transformation => process => algorithm.